 Made from recycled industrial artifacts from the the early 1960s, this is a truly unique fillable hourglass.

-Each timer has a cotton sticker placed on its base.
+Each hourglass has a cotton sticker placed on its base.
 These stickers were made in New York in 1917 and found in cupboard in an abandoned sewing thread factory in Leek, Derbyshire.
+The globe is hand blown in the UK

-As with all antique and hand-made items, the colors and decorations vary from piece to piece.
+As with all antique and hand-made items, the colors and decorations vary.
 We consider this to be a special part of their history and character.
+Shown fully assembled.